 And, the handled has some increased durability due to its titanium construction.
 In all the build of this one really is quite solid, and seems to hold up very well under consistent repetitive use, especially when used for outdoor activities.

 Even Gerber acknowledges that this is one of the biggest and bulkiest models on the market.
-There is something to be said for a tool that has the weight and feel to let you know it can actually be used for its intended purpose.
-The small complaint that I have about the design is the fact that the tip of the pliers stay partially exposed, which isn’t always super great when you carry it in your pocket.
+There is something to be said for a tool that has the weight and feels to let you know it can actually be used for its intended purpose.
+The small complaint that I have about the design is the fact that the tip of the pliers stay partially exposed, which isn't always super great when you carry it in your pocket.
 The overall design style is boxy with exposed controls and no stylish curves.
-That statement isn’t meant to be a negative.
-The Diesel is one of those things that seems to be built to perform rather than show off, which is good if you don’t care about having something flashy.
+That statement isn't meant to be negative.
+The Diesel is one of those things that seems to be built to perform rather than show off, which is good if you don't care about having something flashy.

 The location of the Safe.T.Plus locking sliders is something that take some getting used to, in order to avoid disengaging the safety lock during use.

-Practical needs is exactly what this one seems to be designed for.
+Practical needs are exactly what this one seems to be designed for.
 It is perfect for a quick access, go to solution for many of the small tasks you will find yourself with when camping, backpacking, hunting, as well as other activities that take you to the great outdoors.
 I actually like that fact that this model only has one knife blade, hat has the option of both a serrated or plain edge.
 It leaves only one blade to look for in the dark.